About

 About the National Economic Council

-The National Economic Council (NEC) is one of four policy councils in the White House.
-The others were the National Security Council, Domestic Policy Council, and Homeland Security Council.
-(President Obama has since folded the HSC into the NSC.)
+The National Economic Council (NEC) is one of three policy councils in the White House, along with the National Security Council and the Domestic Policy Council.
 Every policy issue that comes to the attention of the President “belongs” to one of those councils.

 The NEC is a coordinating body that helps the President manage economic issues.
 My staff and I were responsible for: